riz4d/stegnowav/README.md

 ### What Is Stegnography ?

-Steganography is the technique of hiding secret data within an ordinary, non-secret, file or message in order to avoid detection
+Steganography is the technique of hiding secret data within an ordinary, non-secret, file or message in order to avoid detection.

 ## Installation